 Palavas Les Flots

-Cap d’Agde Beach, near Beziers, is the largest nudest beach in Europe and one of the nicest beaches in the Languedoc region.
-It’s around an hour drive from Montpellier so it’s almost a day trip by the time you get there, hang out at the sandy beach, have lunch etc and then drive back to Montpellier but if you want to go completely nude then this is the beach for you.
-There is a €5 entrance fee to the Cap d’Agde naturist resort and nudest beach but you can avoid this by going via Marseillan beach.
+Cap d’Agde Beach, near Beziers, is the largest nude beach in France (and Europe) and one of the nicest beaches in the Languedoc region.
+It’s around an hour’s drive from Montpellier so it’s almost a day trip by the time you get there, hang out at the sandy beach, have lunch etc and then drive back to Montpellier.
+But if you want to go completely nude then this is the beach for you.
+There is a €5 entrance fee to the Cap d’Agde naturist resort and nude beach but you can avoid this by going via Marseillan beach.

-Between Montpellier and the beach you have a number of lagoons famous for its wildlife and in particular the stunning flamingos.
-The number of flamingos had dropped in the past but recent conservation efforts have seen a steady increase in their numbers.
-I didn’t see many on this trip but at certain times of the year you’ll see hundreds of them soaking up the sun as you drive around the area.
+Between Montpellier and the beach areas, you have a number of lagoons that are famous for wildlife, in particular, the stunning pink flamingos.
+The number of flamingos had dropped in the past but conservation efforts have seen a steady increase in their numbers.
+I saw a few during my time in Montpellier but at certain times of the year, you’ll see hundreds of them soaking up the sun as you pass through the area.